TheEdoRan/next-safe-action/packages/website/docs/safe-action-client/defining-multiple-clients.md

 // This client ensures that the user is authenticated before running action server code. export const authAction = createSafeActionClient({
-  // Can also be a normal function. async middleware() {
+  // Can also be a non async function. async middleware() {
     const session = cookies().get("session")?.value;